DominicusBenacus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Located in[28]

-To train the model, I used a LeNet model out of the tensor flow lesson from udacity.
+To train the model, I used a LeNet (cell[9]) model out of the tensor flow lesson from udacity.

-The optimizer: Adam optimizer --> I use, cause it is the default optimizer. i did not know much about optimizer advantages or which other optimizer it gives and when should I use that .
+The optimizer: Adam optimizer --> I use, cause it is the default optimizer.
+I did not know much about optimizer advantages or which other optimizer it gives and when should I use that .

 The batch size: 128 I like this value.
 So I experienced a lot with the parameter of the batch size.
 So and in my opinion this size work well for me.

-Number of epoch: I started with 8 epoch and then 10,16,20.
+Number of epoch: I started with 8 epoch and then 10,16,20,30.
 As I take the non balanced and argumented training set a number of epoch raound about 8 worked best.
 So after my trainng set increased up to 113000 this number of epochs did not work very well anymore.
 So I alternately played with the learning rate and the number of epoch.
 So in my feeling the best result after a few training sessions was to take a learning rate of 0.0008 and a number of epochs of 30.
+One could play even harder to get a better acurracy but I spend much tie in this project and learned a lot about prepracessing and also hyperparameter so I think that is also a goad result out of this project.

 So the two other hyperparameter like mu and sigma I did not change. i played a short time but the results were not good.